 The application is much different than traditional waxing.
 We use a smooth ball of paste that gently rolls onto the skin.
 The sugar is applied in the opposite direction of the hair growth while seeping into the hair follicle and adhering to it.
 It is then flicked off in the natural direction of the hair growth.

 After the first flick and removal strip, the paste is stretched and folded back into itself.
 Working the removed hairs towards the center of the ball and surfacing a fresh section for the next application.
-Thus, the entire sugaring treatment is completely self-contained within one portion of paste and ensures that there are no concerns about sanitation or cross-contamination.
+Thus, the entire sugaring treatment is completely self-contained within one portion of the paste and ensures that there are no concerns about sanitation or cross-contamination.

 3. It has a lower chance of prompting a rash and redness.